Mark N Katz

-Russian foreign policy, especially toward the Middle East; Transnational revolutionary movements
+Russian foreign policy, especially toward the Middle East; Great power competition

-Mark N. Katz, Professor of Government and Politics, began teaching at George Mason University in 1988.
-He writes on Russian foreign policy, the international relations of the Middle East, transnational revolutionary movements, and other subjects.
+Mark N. Katz, Professor Emeritus of Government and Politics, began teaching at George Mason University in 1988 and retired in 2024.
+He writes mainly on Russian foreign and security policy--especially toward the Middle East.

 “Syria and the Middle East: Fracture Meets Fracture,” in Anna Ohanyan, ed., Russia Abroad: Driving Regional Fracture in Post-Communist Eurasia and Beyond (Georgetown University Press, 2018).